-Simon Alberti is a Research Group Leader at the Max Planck Institute of Molecular Cell Biology and Genetics (MPI-CBG) in Dresden, Germany.
-He received his PhD in 2004 in Cell Biology from the University of Bonn, Germany.
-In 2005 he joined the lab of Susan Lindquist at the Whitehead Institute for Biomedical Research (Cambridge, USA), where he worked on prions and amyloids in budding yeast.
-In 2010 he initiated his career as an independent scientist at the MPI-CBG, studying proteostasis and the molecular principles underlying cytoplasmic organization.
+Simon Alberti is a Professor at the Biotechnology Center, Technische Universität Dresden in Germany.
+He received his PhD in 2004 in Biology from the University of Bonn, Germany.
+From 2005-2009 he was a postdoc in the lab of Susan Lindquist at the Whitehead Institute for Biomedical Research (Cambridge, USA), where he worked on prions and amyloids in budding yeast.
+From 2010 to 2019 he was a research group leader at the Max Planck Institute of Molecular Cell Biology and Genetics (MPI-CBG) in Dresden, studying proteostasis and the molecular principles underlying cytoplasmic organization.
 His recent work shows that cells form many membraneless compartments via a biophysical process known as phase separation.
-Importantly, the ability to form such compartments becomes detrimental with increasing age, because compartment-forming proteins have a tendency to misfold and aggregate and cause age-related neurodegenerative diseases such as ALS.
+Importantly, the ability to form such compartments becomes detrimental with increasing age, because compartment-forming proteins have a tendency to misfold and aggregate and thus are closely tied to the pathogenesis associated with age-related neurodegenerative diseases such as ALS.

 « Go Back